-Having been bought in to advance their marketing capability through Facebook, TrueUp went through a huge testing period, running over 200 tests, and achieved a 3.21x return on marketing spend for Moonpig.
+Having been brought in to advance their marketing capability through Facebook, TrueUp went through a huge testing period, running over 200 tests, and achieved a 3.21x return on marketing spend for Moonpig.

-Moonpig were looking to enhance their in-house marketing capability, and bought TrueUp on board to unlock Facebook as primary growth channel.
+Moonpig were looking to enhance their in-house marketing capability, and brought TrueUp on board to unlock Facebook as a primary growth channel.

-We were tasked with creating a Facebook growth framework that would produce both a lower CPS and a higher average order value.
+We were tasked with creating a Facebook growth framework that would produce both a lower Cost Per Sale (CPS) and a higher average order value.
 In addition to their cards, Moonpig were keen to promote the sale of flowers, chocolate and gifts.

 Sharing the spotlight

-Whilst we wanted to push the average cost of sale upwards, we knew we couldn’t ignore the cards, given the fact this drove most sales.
-So by testing a series of different creatives, we found advertising the likes flowers alongside a card led to up-sold sales.
+We wanted to push the average order value upwards, but we knew that we couldn’t ignore the cards, given the fact they drove most of the sales.
+So, by testing a series of different creatives, we found advertising flowers alongside a card led to an increase in up-sold sales.